 Ph.D.
 Vs. Ed.D.
 Programs: What's the Difference?

 A Ph.D. is often the terminal degree--the highest level of education--that can be achieved in a field of study.
 For any subject, a Ph.D.-holder is qualified to pursue a career teaching their expertise at the university level.
-So what's the difference between a Doctor of Philosophy (Ph.D.) and Doctor of Education (Ed.D.)?
-Read below to learn more.
+An Ed.D. qualifies its holder to teach, but often takes a more entrepreneurial and technical approach to education.

 Ph.D. in Education: Overview